 4. Vasiliki Markantonatou, Project Secretary

 1. Mitsopoulos Ioannis, Dr. Forester, LIFE-IP 4 NATURA Scientific Coordinator, Ministry of Environment and Energy

 2. Katerina Koutsovoulou, Dr. Biologist, Green Fund

-3. George Mallinis, Assistant Professor, Democritus University of Thrace
+3. George Mallinis, Associate Professor, Aristotle University of Thessaloniki

 4. Panagiotis Dimopoulos, Professor, University of Patras